chchiou/markrov-text-generator/README.md

 that trains on tweets taken from the Twitter Streaming API.

-It also parses the tweet to leverage on its syntax (punctuation mainly) in order not to mess too much the meaning up.
+It also parses the tweet to leverage on its syntax (punctuation mainly) in order not to mess up the meaning too much.

 There are some more secret tricks to get better (= funnier) text.
-If you want to know more read `markrov-text-generator.pdf`, it's in the repo (of course you need to understand Italian, but that's just a detail!).
+If you want to know more read `markrov-text-generator.pdf`, it's in the repo.
+*Of course you need to understand Italian, but that's a minor detail!
+Just wear your best moustache and gesticulate while reading it out loud, you will easily understand it, trust me!*

 ## Implementation details and requirements ##
 2 python scripts: one feeds the database from twitter, one generates text.